crajcan/fluvio/blog.md

 SmartModules have long provided Fluvio users a way to manipulate data in real-time.
 Until recently, the Stream Processing Unit ([SPU](https://www.fluvio.io/docs/architecture/spu/)) performed this transformation just after reading messages from storage, before delivering them to Consumers.
 Now the SPU can apply SmartModule transformations just after receiving them from Producers, before writing to disk.

-This post will demonstrate how the SPU can apply multiple types of SmartModules for Producers in order to save storage space, and offload latency from the consumption flow to the production flow.
-If you choose to follow along while reading, it is assumed you have the [Fluvio CLI](https://www.fluvio.io/cli/) installed, as well as the [SmartModule Development Kit](https://www.fluvio.io/cli/smartmodules/smdk/) and a running Fluvio cluster connected.
+This post will demonstrate how the SPU can apply multiple types of SmartModules for Producers in order to save storage space, validate data and offload latency from the consumption flow to the production flow.
+If you choose to follow along while reading, it is assumed you have the [Fluvio CLI](https://www.fluvio.io/cli/) installed (version 0.10.7 or higher), as well as the [SmartModule Development Kit](https://www.fluvio.io/cli/smartmodules/smdk/) and a running Fluvio cluster connected.

 For the purpose of this demo, let's imagine that you are the head of a team of researchers studying the incidence of sudden weather changes across your country.
 To collect your data, you've designed a low cost, wifi connected device complete with a thermometer, barometer, and sunlight sensor and named it 'weather-button'.
 You've sent weather-buttons to thousands of volunteers across the country who have connected them to power sources and wifi, so they can produce data to your Fluvio cluster.

 Because you were uncertain what data would be needed when shipping the initial weather-buttons, you designed them to send all the data read from the sensors, and some identifying metadata:

-###### weather_event.json
 ```
 {
-    "device_id": 2067,
+    "device_id": 3407,
     "device_version": "1.8.0",
-    "resident_email": "janedoe@test.com",
+    "resident_email": "johndoe@test.com",
-    "source": "weatherbutton data collector",
+    "source": "weather-button",
-    "timestamp": "2023-04-12T15:07:54.308Z",
+    "timestamp": "2023-04-12T15:07:55.312Z",
     "observation_location": {
-        "city": "Salinas",
+        "city": "Houston",
-        "state": "CA",
+        "state": "TX",
         "country": "US",
-        "latitude": 36.6061,
+        "latitude": 29.7432,
-        "longitude": -121.6917,
+        "longitude": -95.4011,
-        "zip": 93908,
+        "zip": 77002,
-        "altitude": 52
+        "altitude": 80
     },
     "thermometer_reading": {
-        "temperature": 20.39,
+        "temperature": 23.88,
         "humidity": 52
     },
     "barometer_reading": {